Aymaran languages: Family division

 Aymara has approximately 2.2 million speakers; 1.7 million in Bolivia, 350,000 in Peru, and the rest in Chile and Argentina.
-Jaqaru has approximately 725 speakers in central Peru, and Kawki had 9 surviving speakers as of 2005.
-Kawki is little documented though its relationship with Jaqaru is quite close.
-Initially, they were considered by Martha Hardman (on very limited data at the time) to be different languages, but all subsequent fieldwork and research has contradicted that and demonstrated that they are mutually intelligible but divergent dialects of a single language.
+Jaqaru has approximately 725 speakers in central Peru, and its dialect Kawki had 9 surviving speakers as of 2005.

 History

 The Aymaran linguistic homeland may have been the southern Peruvian coast, particularly the area of the Paracas culture and the later Nazca culture.
 Aymaran speakers then migrated into the highlands and played a role in the Huari Empire.
 Sometime between the collapse of the Tiwanaku Empire and the rise of the Inca, some Aymaran speakers invaded the Altiplano, while others moved to the northwest, presumably ancestral to the Jaqaru and influencing Quechua I. Aymaran varieties were documented in the southern Peruvian highlands (including Lucanas, Chumbivilcas, and Condesuyos) by the 1586 Relaciones geográficas, and they appear to have persisted up until the 19th century.
 The eastern and southern Bolivian highlands were still predominantly Aymara-speaking around 1600, but may have adopted Quechua as a result of development of the mining industry.